noma-protocol/docs/docs/exchange/overview.md

 <h2>Trade tokens </h2>

-The exchange allows users to buy and sell tokens using the approved reserve assets (BNB, WBNB at the moment).
+The exchange allows users to buy and sell tokens using the approved reserve assets (MON, WMON at the moment).
 The process is simple and straightforward:

 <h3>Trade tokens</h3>

-1. Choose the trade type (buy/sell) and select the settlement token (e.g. BNB or WBNB).
+1. Choose the trade type (buy/sell) and select the settlement token (e.g. MON or WMON).
 2. Enter the amount of tokens you want to trade using the slider or text input.
 3. Click the "Execute" button to initiate the trade.